 LEADERSHIP

 13 Leadership of the RHC should be documented within the Commission Statutes, and establish the position of Chair, Vice-Chair, and Secretary, with associated selection process, and term of duties.
 Duties of the Commission Leadership are encouraged to be in line with this Resolution and the IRCC document titled Roles and Responsibilities of Regional Hydrographic Commission Chairs.

+14 The Chair of the RHC will provide the secretariat support for the RHC meetings and the intersessional coordination within the region.
+The IRCC shall maintain a list of responsibilities of the Chairs to enable the work of the RHCs in the IRCC document titled Roles and Responsibilities of Regional Hydrographic Commission Chairs.

-PROVISION OF HYDROGRPAHIC SERVICES
+PROVISION OF HYDROGRAPHIC SERVICES

-14 RHCs are recognized by the IHO to coordinate the breadth of regional activities needed to fulfill the provisioning of hydrographic services for international treaty or other regulatory requirements, and general marine geospatial information needs.
+15 RHCs are recognized by the IHO to coordinate the breadth of regional activities needed to fulfill the provisioning of hydrographic services for international treaty or other regulatory requirements, and general marine geospatial information needs.
 RHCs will identify and assess INT Charts and ENC coverage within the region, highlighting those areas of significant navigational risk to the producer nations, and work to resolve the issues in a timely manner.
-As new marine geospatial products and services are developed within the S-100 Universial Hydrographic Data Model, RHCs should engage with data owners, product and service providers, and other stakeholders as appropriate to ensure a coordinated and cohesive regional approach is considered.
+As new marine geospatial products and services are developed within the S-100 Universal Hydrographic Data Model, RHCs should engage with data owners, product and service providers, and other stakeholders as appropriate to ensure a coordinated and cohesive regional approach is considered.

 CAPACITY BUILDING

-15 Where CB is required in a region, RHCs are recommended to establish an internal body to deal with CB matters.
+16 Where CB is required in a region, RHCs are recommended to establish an internal body to deal with CB matters.
 All RHCs are encouraged to appoint a CB Coordinator to ensure that regional capacity building activities are aligned and coordinated in accordance with the IHO CB Strategy and with CB procedures and practices developed by the Capacity Building Sub Committee (CBSC).
 Such appointment should be reflected in the RHC Statutes to define the role of the CB Coordinator and to designate a focal point to ensure continuity in the CB process.
-This part-time allocation to assist RHCs should come primarily and ideally from a Hydrographic Offices (HO) within the region.
+This part-time allocation to assist RHCs should come primarily and ideally from Hydrographic Offices (HO) within the region.
 If that is not possible then the RHC might agree to request support from another RHC or an HO that might wish to take that responsibility. (note: former paragraph 2 bis)

-16 These regional contact points, the responsibilities of which should be given directly and in detail by the RHC concerned, shall have the support of the RHCs; The CB Coordinators should be nominated having in mind the importance of continuity; should be in regular contact with the corresponding RHC Chairman as well as with the CBSC Chairman, the IHO Secretariat and the relevant NAVAREA Coordinators.
+17 These regional contact points, the responsibilities of which should be given directly and in detail by the RHC concerned, shall have the support of the RHCs; The CB Coordinators should be nominated having in mind the importance of continuity; should be in regular contact with the corresponding RHC Chairman as well as with the CBSC Chairman, the IHO Secretariat and the relevant NAVAREA Coordinators.
 Ideally CB Coordinator should be a CBSC member with access to RHC meetings.
 However, RHCs may nominate a CBSC member different from the CB Coordinator.
 In the absence of any other viable alternative and despite its limited human resources availability a request of support could be requested to the IHB (note: previously paragraph 2 bis)

+OTHER RHC ACTIVITIES

+18. RHCs are also encouraged to establish other committees and working groups, as appropriate, to pursue regional priorities including those that align with IHO global strategic objectives.
+These include efforts to establish regional charting schemes, elimination of ENC overlaps and gaps, marine spatial data projects, among others.
+The procedures for establishing such groups, their leadership and duration should be determined internally as RHCs see fit.

 REPORTING